arachnocid/ObjectImpactFramework/README.md

   - `6`: Bypass with spawning at the top of the original.
   - `7`: Bypass with spawning at the bottom of the original.
   - `8`: Pin to the ground regardless of the landing location (e.g., when used with `Throw`, an object that lands on the wall will spawn a new one directly beneath it on the floor).
+  - `9`: Pin to the specified node.
+Requires a node name or it's substring to be passed in `string`.

   **NOTE**: If you want to spawn **explosions**, use `0` or `4` only.